 Students may be terminated from the program for due cause.
-Consistent with the University Catalog, fully admitted graduate students enrolled in degree and/or certificate program may be terminated from the program for 1) failing to make satisfactory progress toward degree as determined by the academic unit (i.e., the I/O faculty) or 2) accumulating grades of C or lower in two graduate courses or 9 credits of unsatisfactory grades in graduate courses.
-Please note that these criteria are stricter than the minimum criteria set by the University (see http://catalog.gmu.edu/content.php?catoid=5&navoid=104#grad_poli).
+Consistent with the University Catalog, fully admitted graduate students enrolled in degree and/or certificate program may be terminated from the program for 1) failing to make satisfactory progress toward degree as determined by the academic unit (i.e., the I/O faculty) or 2) accumulating grades of C or lower in two graduate courses.
+Please note that these criteria are stricter than the minimum criteria set by the University (see http://catalog.gmu.edu/policies/academic/graduate-policies/).
 Also any student receiving a grade of C or lower in any graduate course must retake that course until receiving a B- or higher.

-With regard to point 1 above, sufficient progress toward the doctoral degree is marked by successful achievement of the benchmarks on page 25.
+With regard to point 1 above, sufficient progress toward the doctoral degree is marked by successful achievement of the benchmarks (see Section VI, Doctoral Program Benchmarks).
 After the comprehensive exam benchmark, insufficient progress would be indicated by failure to achieve a benchmark one year after the stated completion date.
 The faculty also can deem insufficient progress in other cases as well when the faculty strongly feels that the student is failing to put forth appropriate effort and dedication toward degree completion.